 James has triple-double, Cavs beat Pistons 128-96

-" LeBron James got his 52nd career triple-double and the Cleveland Cavaliers used a blazing start to overpower the Detroit Pistons 128-96 on Tuesday night.
+LeBron James got his 52nd career triple-double, Kyrie Irving scored 26 points and the Cleveland Cavaliers used a blazing start to overpower the Detroit Pistons 128-96 on Tuesday night.
 James picked up his 10th triple-double of the season and third in the last four games at the 3:45 mark of the third quarter.

 Add your comments below